deepak-pandey1/ProfileCard/README.md

 <h1>Profile Card</h1>

-<p>This project is a responsive profile card created using <strong>React.js</strong>.
+<p>This project is a profile card created using <strong>React.js</strong>.
 It showcases user information in a visually appealing way, making it easy to present details such as name, bio, and social media links.</p>

 <h2>Features</h2>
 <ul>